Meghal1294/Data-Analyst-Meghal/README.md

 ![Screenshot 2024-09-15 153158](https://github.com/user-attachments/assets/48b93bfd-f86f-44cd-ac9e-36a0f06faf18)

-- Project Title: Implementation of Data Quality Control Measures for Council Voting Records (2023-2024)
+- Project(1C) Title: Implementation of Data Quality Control Measures for Council Voting Records (2023-2024)
 Objective: The primary objective of this project is to establish a comprehensive Data Quality Control (DQC) framework for the Council Voting Records (2023-2024) dataset.
 This framework will ensure the accuracy, completeness, consistency, and reliability of the council’s voting records, which are essential for analysis, reporting, and decision-making processes related to council operations.

 Background: